SM 15

 For comparison, one of the deepest mines in the region is Hecla’s Lucky Friday Ag-Pb-Zn Mine.
 In operation since 1942, it is expected to produce approximately 5 million ounces of silver per year with proven and probable reserves of 78 million ounces of silver, 492,400 tons of lead and 229,380 tons of zinc as of December 31, 2023.
 The #4 Shaft project, an internal shaft at the Lucky Friday Mine, reaches 9,600 feet (>3 km) below surface and is an important part of the Gold Hunter/Lucky Friday expansion as it provides access to the highest-grade ore in the mine’s history.

-Ranger-Page location, claims, underground mine workings, and target areas.Figure 3: Ranger-Page claim groups, underground mine workings, and new target areas.
+Ranger-Page location, claims, underground mine workings, and target areas.Figure 3: Ranger-Page claim groups, historical underground mine workings, and new target areas.

 Exploration Potential and Initial Drill Target:

 Major discoveries in the Coeur d'Alene Mining District tend to result from deep exploration down plunge of near-surface mineral showings.
-Narrow veins near surface can expand into multimillion-ounce ore bodies at depth, where vein structures intersect Revett formation quartzites and other favorable stratigraphy.
+Narrow veins near surface can expand into multimillion-ounce ore bodies at depth, where vein structures intersect Revett formation quartzites and other favourable stratigraphy.

 Consistent with the exploration history of the District, the Ranger-Page Project exhibits similar discovery potential near surface and at depth.
 This assessment is based on: (1) the extensive underground mining database, which indicates mineralization continues at depth beyond where previous mining ended; and (2) the latest results from geophysical and geochemical surveys, extensive trenching and sampling, and geological mapping that have identified new target areas with potential near-surface mineralization.